 \subsection{Training vs.\ Deployment in Hierarchical Control}

 A key subtlety in hierarchical policy architecture is that the context available to the low-level policy differs between training and deployment.
-In a deployed hierarchical policy, the low-level policy is not assumed to have direct access to the ground-truth (sub)goal it must pursue.
-This is because, in many tasks, the specific intermediate subgoal (or its optimal representation) is not provided externally; instead, the low-level policy acts only on the current state and the subgoal representation predicted by the high-level policy.
+In a deployed hierarchical policy, the low-level policy is not assumed to have direct access to the ground-truth subgoal it must pursue.
+This is because, in many tasks, the specific intermediate subgoal (or its ground-truth representation) is not provided externally; instead, the low-level policy acts only on the current state and the subgoal representation predicted by the high-level policy.

 During training, however, the availability of the full trajectory allows us to derive the target subgoal $G_\mathrm{sub}$.
 Consequently, the low-level policy can condition on $G_\mathrm{sub}$ (or effectively $G$, as subgoals reside in the same space as final goals) during the learning phase.
 This discrepancy is crucial: \emph{It allows us to learn a goal encoder from the full goal $G$ during training and use the same representation space to condition the low-level policy on subgoals at deployment.}